 Tips for Perfect Japanese Souffle Pancakes

-Souffle pancakes aren’t difficult to make, but the recipe is a bit more fiddly than the standard pancake recipe.
-Here are a few tips for perfect souffle pancakes.
+These pancakes aren’t difficult to make, but the recipe is a bit more fiddly than the standard pancake recipe.
+Here are a few tips for perfect fluffy Japanese pancakes.

 - Use cake flour instead of all-purpose flour.
 Cake flour is finely milled, delicate, and has a lower protein content than all-purpose flour.
 As a result, it makes for more delicate cakes (and pancakes) with a more tender crumb and a higher rise.
 You can make your own substitute for cake flour by combining 3/4 cup plus 2 tablespoons A-P flour with 2 tablespoons cornstarch (makes 1 cup cake flour substitute).

-- Use a rubber spatula to gently fold your meringue into the batter so that you don’t deflate it in the process.
+- Don’t stir the egg whites into your batter.
+Use a rubber spatula to gently fold the meringue into the batter so that you don’t deflate it in the process.

 - Use a large, nonstick skillet with a tight-fitting lid to cook the pancakes.